ForestAdmin/agent-nodejs/docs/datasources/connection/README.md

 - `Intercom` conversations?
 - Customer data that your sales team track in `Google Spreadsheet`?

-Forest Admin has you covered: if your application depends on multiple SaaS providers, so should your admin panel.
+Forest Admin has you covered.
+If your application depends on multiple SaaS providers, so should your admin panel: you can plug as many data sources as you want into the same agent.

 ## What can I connect to?